 T.S.
-IDIOT: punk poet, performance artist and semi-professional moron
+IDIOT: queer punk poet, performance artist and semi-professional moron

-He's warmed up crowds for internationally acclaimed poets including John Cooper Clarke and Attila The Stockbroker.
-He can also be found ranting in the corner of pubs (sometimes invited) and punk shows.
+He's warmed up crowds for internationally acclaimed poets including John Cooper Clarke and Attila The Stockbroker, as well as DIY punks including TV Smith and The Spook School.
 His backing band THE HIDEOUS TREND was reformed in 2019 after a brief hiatus, now based in Bristol where they made their debut supporting punk legends Subway Sect.
 He's also known in some circles as the South West's worse techno wordsmith MC TEABAG and very occasionally a Russian woman called Ivana.

 T.S.
 IDIOT has appeared at poetry events across the UK, including Forked (Apples & Snakes), Spotlight (Raise The Bar) and Penzance Literary Festival.
 In 2017 he honed skills with Doorstep Arts and Unleashed Theatre Company, delivering performances to an international audience.
 In 2005 he played the mother goose in a primary school production of Charlotte's Web (he was really good).

 T.S.
 IDIOT has been published by United Press (2015), Mind's Eye (2015), CALM (2015), Sea Post Press (2016) and Reality Beach (2017).
 He's represented by Uncollective and in 2017 was featured in the BBC3 documentary 'Generation Screwed?'